samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

 - 10/2018: *TBA.* Concept Formation in the Natural ​and the Social Sciences, University of Zurich.
+- 10/2018: *TBA.* A Workshop on multiple models.
+TINT / University of Helsinki.

 # Recent Talks